Rocky Carson: 2006 to 2017 – Career prime

-2018–present - Surprises
+2018–present – Surprises

-The 2017-18 IRT season was a strange one for Carson.
+The 2017–18 IRT season was a strange one for Carson.
 In the first part of the season, Carson was runner up to Kane Waselenchuk in the first four events of the season, including the 2017 US Open.
-But Carson wasn't in another final until the last event of the season in Sarasota, Florida, where he also lost to Waselenchuk, 15-5, 15-4.
+But Carson wasn't in another final until the last event of the season in Sarasota, Florida, where he also lost to Waselenchuk, 15–5, 15–4.

-Nonetheless, Carson finished as the #1 IRT player in 2017-18, as Waselenchuk was hurt for most of the second half of the season.
-In Waselenchuk's absence five other players won events - Daniel De La Rosa, Charlie Pratt, Sebastian Franco, Andree Parrilla, and Alejandro Landa, who won twice.
+Nonetheless, Carson finished as the #1 IRT player in 2017–18, as Waselenchuk was hurt for most of the second half of the season.
+In Waselenchuk's absence five other players won events – Daniel De La Rosa, Charlie Pratt, Sebastian Franco, Andree Parrilla, and Alejandro Landa, who won twice.
 Yet none of those players were consistent enough pass Carson in the rankings, who surprisingly finished #1 despite not winning an IRT event.
 The kicker was that Carson missed the San Antonio event in March 2018, which was the first time he hadn't played an IRT event since September 2000, a streak of 216 events over more than 17 years.
-Still, Carson was #1 for the first time since 2007-08.
+Still, Carson was #1 for the first time since 2007–08.

 For the 5th time in as many events, Carson had a new doubles partner for the 2018 USAR National Doubles Championships, when he partnered with Sudsy Monchik.
-They won the championship by defeating Adam Manilla and Nicholas Riffel in the semi-finals, 8-15, 15-13, 11-8, and David Horn and Mauro Rojas in the final, 15-14, 15-8.
+They won the championship by defeating Adam Manilla and Nicholas Riffel in the semi-finals, 8–15, 15–13, 11–8, and David Horn and Mauro Rojas in the final, 15–14, 15–8.
 The win secured a spot on Team USA at the 2018 World Championships for Carson and Monchik, so Carson didn't play in the 2018 USAR National Singles Championships.

-Thus, surprisingly rather than trying to win a 6th World Championship in Men's Singles, Carson played Men's Doubles with Monchik at the 2018 World Championships in San Jose, Costa Rica.
-They were runners up in Men's Doubles, losing to Mexicans Alvaro Beltran and Daniel De La Rosa in the final, 10-15, 15-9, 11-2.
-Carson and Monchik got to the final by defeating Colombians Sebastian Franco and Mario Mercado in the quarterfinals, 15-11, 15-13, and Canadians Tim Landeryou and Samuel Murray, 15-12, 15-2, in the semi-finals.
+Thus, surprisingly rather than trying to win a 6th World Championship in Men's Singles, Carson played Men's Doubles with Monchik at the 2018 World Championships in San José, Costa Rica.
+They were runners up in Men's Doubles, losing to Mexicans Álvaro Beltrán and Daniel De La Rosa in the final, 10–15, 15–9, 11–2.
+Carson and Monchik got to the final by defeating Colombians Sebastian Franco and Mario Mercado in the quarterfinals, 15–11, 15–13, and Canadians Tim Landeryou and Samuel Murray, 15–12, 15–2, in the semi-finals.

-Carson got a good start to the 2018-19 IRT season, as he won the opening event in Laurel, Maryland, where he defeated Samuel Murray in the final, 15-7, 15-12.
-Carson beat Sebastian Franco in the semi-finals, 15-8, 15-12.
+Carson got a good start to the 2018–19 IRT season, as he won the opening event in Laurel, Maryland, where he defeated Samuel Murray in the final, 15–7, 15–12.
+Carson beat Sebastian Franco in the semi-finals, 15–8, 15–12.